quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

 ![](/images/eportal_dep01_1_zoom70.png)

 Once you set up patch source access info, you will get to a list of available patchsets.
-You can always go back & change your access info by clicking _Source_ link.
+You can always go back and change your access info by clicking the _Source_ link.

 ![](/images/eportal_dep02_1_zoom70.png)

 Clicking on _[changelog]_ will provide changelog for given patchset.
-Clicking on _[deploy this patch, and all before it]_ will download and deploy this patchset and all the patchsets above.
+Clicking on _[enable this patch, and all before it]_ will download and deploy this patchset and all the patchsets above.
 It is impossible to deploy patchsets out of order.

 #### Clean obsolete releases